Work for the Department of Revenue

 Knowledge of:

-- Data management
+- Data processing and records management systems

-- State and federal tax laws, rules, and regulations
+- State and federal rules and laws

 Skills in: